snipextt/graphql-moongoose-typescript-starter-template/README.md

 # Starter Template for using Typescript, graphql and moongoose

-A starter template i use for building GraphQL APIs in javascript.
+A starter template I use for building GraphQL APIs with Typescript.